sigmorphon/2023InflectionST/README.md

 ```
 zdrowie GEN     zdrowia zdrɔvjɛ zdrɔvja 6
 ```
-The data comes in TSV format.
+The data comes in the TSV format.
 The columns: the lemma, the target case, the target form, the lemma IPA, the form IPA, the form frequency

 The test data does not provide the target form, its IPA, and the frequency.
 ### Evaluation